TodePond/TodePondDotCom/sky/money/readme.md

 <br>

 It's taken a long long time to build up a "following" that cares about what I put out.
 I put in a lot of time to it.
 I don't see it as a balance between this and artistic integrity: For me, I enjoy using the internet and internet presence as an artistic device.
-My inspirations for this approach include Kusama and Warhol.
+My inspirations for this approach include Kusama and Warhol and Maywa Denki.

 I also enjoy the pace of releasing things on a very fast cadence.
 I know some people think that patreon and youtube's pressure to KEEP PUBLISHING is bad.
 But luckily for me...
 I'm all about *bad art*! and doing things without thinking too much about it.
 I think it's best to keep the artistic-output-cadence going.
 That way you keep it low-brow and, more importantly, you keep it slightly surreal.